Alex Verdugo Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.01 team ERA that ranks 11th across all MLB pitching staffs.
+- The Giants' 3.99 team ERA ranks 10th across all MLB pitching staffs.

-- Giants pitchers combine to allow 109 home runs (one per game), the third-fewest in baseball.
+- The Giants allow the third-fewest home runs in baseball (109 total, one per game).

-- Walker (3-0 with a 2.70 ERA and 38 strikeouts in 33 1/3 innings pitched) makes the start for the Giants, his seventh of the season.
+- Alexander (6-1) gets the start for the Giants, his third of the season.

-- In his most recent time out on Thursday, the right-hander threw 2 2/3 scoreless innings against the Oakland Athletics while surrendering one hit.
+- His most recent appearance was out of the bullpen on Thursday when the left-hander tossed a scoreless third of an inning against the Oakland Athletics while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.